Overview of the EU Taxonomy Regulation

 - protection and restoration of biodiversity and ecosystems.

-It avoids violation of minimum “social safeguards” (i.e., avoids adverse social impacts).
+- It avoids violation of minimum “social safeguards” (i.e., avoids adverse social impacts).
+When complying with those minimum safeguards, undertakings should adhere to the principle of ‘do no significant harm’ referred to in the Disclosure Regulation.6

-- It complies with “technical screening criteria,”6 which will be developed using delegated legislation in due course.
-(The Commission is required to establish a platform on sustainable finance, consisting of experts who will advise on the technical screening criteria).7
+- It complies with “technical screening criteria”7 which will be developed using delegated legislation in due course.
+(The European Commission is required to establish a platform on sustainable finance, consisting of experts who will advise on the technical screening criteria).8

-The Taxonomy Regulation together with the Disclosure Regulation will require firms to disclose the degree of environmental sustainability of funds and pension products that are promoted as environmentally friendly, and include disclaimers where they do not (articles 8 and 9 of the Disclosure Regulation).
-In addition, firms which are subject to the Non-Financial Reporting Directive (NFRD)8 will be required to provide certain information in relation to the Taxonomy Regulation in their related filings.
+The disclosure obligations in the Taxonomy Regulation supplement the rules on sustainability-related disclosures in the Disclosure Regulation.
+Together, the Taxonomy and Disclosure Regulations will require firms to disclose the degree of environmental sustainability of funds and pension products that are promoted as environmentally friendly, and include disclaimers where they do not (articles 8 and 9 of the Disclosure Regulation).
+In addition, firms which are subject to the Non-Financial Reporting Directive (NFRD)9 will be required to disclose, in their financial statements, information on the proportion of their activities that are classified as environmentally sustainable according to the Taxonomy Regulation, such as the proportion of their turnover derived from products or services associated with economic activities that qualify as ‘environmentally sustainable’.10

-The Taxonomy Regulation contemplates that asset managers will use the technical screening criteria to assess a company’s economic activities and determine whether each activity does or does not meet the taxonomy criteria – then aggregate the percentage of taxonomy alignment at investment and product level.9 The Taxonomy Regulation will be supplemented by delegated acts that will contain detailed technical screening criteria for determining when an economic activity can be considered sustainable, and hence can be considered Taxonomy-aligned.
-The percentages of taxonomy alignment will help firms explain their strategies in a way that is consistent and easily comparable for investors.
+The Taxonomy Regulation contemplates that asset managers will use the technical screening criteria to assess a company’s economic activities and determine whether each activity does or does not meet the taxonomy criteria – then aggregate the percentage of taxonomy alignment at investment and product level.11 The Taxonomy Regulation will be supplemented by delegated acts containing detailed technical screening criteria for determining when an economic activity can be considered sustainable, and hence 'Taxonomy-aligned'.
+The percentages of taxonomy alignment will then help firms to explain their strategies in a way that is consistent and easily comparable.
+To ensure consistency between the Taxonomy Regulation's concept of “do no significant harm” and the Disclosure Regulation's concept of “adverse impact indicators”, the Taxonomy Regulation amends the Disclosure Regulation, mandating that the ESAs12 jointly develop regulatory technical standards relating to content and presentation of information relating to the principle of do no significant harm.

 What is the timeline?